Boise State vs. New Mexico NCAA Football Odds, Plays and Insights | November 20, 2021

 - New Mexico has covered the spread one time this season.

-- The Lobos have been underdogs by 27.5 points or more one time this year and have not covered the spread once.

-- New Mexico's games this season have gone over the total in three out of nine opportunities (33.3%).
+- New Mexico's games this season have hit the over on three of nine set point totals (33.3%).

-- When New Mexico records more than 20.1 points, it is 0-1 against the spread and 2-0 overall.
+- New Mexico is 0-1 against the spread and 2-0 overall in games when it scores more than 20.1 points.

-- The Lobos have 16 giveaways this season, while the Broncos have 21 takeaways .
+- This season the Lobos have 16 turnovers, five fewer than the Broncos have takeaways (21).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.